Anomalous Hall effect in metallic collinear antiferromagnets

-Different models of ferrimagnets have been theoretically studied in \cite{Naka2020,Zyuzin2024,Zyuzin2025a,Zyuzin2025b}.
-Weak ferromagnetism has been theoretically studied in \cite{Turov1965,Turov1990, Moriya1960b,Shekhtman1992}, and the AHE in them was considered in \cite{TurovShavrov,Turov1990,AHE_AFM,Solovyev2025}.
-In addition to classifying antiferromagnets based on the existence or absence of a finite magnetic moment, there is currently an ongoing research interest in understanding the spin-splitting of conducting fermions that interact with the N\'{e}el order \cite{Noda2016,Okugawa2018,HayamiYanagiKusunose2019,Ahn2019,AHE_AFM,Rashba2020,HayamiYanagiKusunose2020,Naka2019,Zyuzin2024,Zyuzin2025a}.
+In addition to classifying antiferromagnets based on the existence or absence of a finite magnetic moment, there is currently an ongoing research interest in understanding the spin-splitting of conducting fermions that interact with the N\'{e}el order \cite{Noda2016,Okugawa2018,HayamiYanagiKusunose2019,Ahn2019,AHE_AFM,Rashba2020,HayamiYanagiKusunose2020,Naka2019,Brekke2023,AgterbergPRB2024,Zyuzin2024,Zyuzin2025a}.
 For example, one can distinguish $d$-, $g$-, $i$-, or mirror-symmetric type spin splittings based on which symmetry operation connects the Fermi surfaces of opposite spins of conducting fermions.
 This symmetry corresponds to the way the magnetic sublattices are connected to each other \cite{Turov1965}.
 Such momentum-dependent spin splittings can be found in any of the discussed types of antiferromagnets: genuine antiferromagnets, ferrimagnets, or weak ferromagnets.
-In ferrimagnets, despite the magnetic sublattices not being connected by any symmetry operation, such spin splitting can still be present in combination with regular $s$-wave (effective Zeeman field) spin splitting \cite{Zyuzin2024,Zyuzin2025a}.
-As a result of their symmetries, genuine antiferromagnets can show unusual effects \cite{Turov1990} like quadratic and $d$-wave symmetric Faraday rotation in a magnetic field \cite{KharchenkoBibikEremenko1985,EremenkoKharchenko1987}, $d$-wave Hall effect and linear magnetoconductivity \cite{VorobevZyuzin2024}, and the relevant for spintronics spin-splitter effect \cite{Naka2019} and spin anomalous Hall effect \cite{Zyuzin2025a}.
-Transport and optical properties \cite{Solovyev1997} of weak ferromagnets have been studied and reviewed in Ref.~\onlinecite{Turov1990}.
+As a result of their symmetries, genuine antiferromagnets can show unusual effects \cite{VonsovskiiTurov1986,Turov1990} like quadratic and $d$-wave symmetric Faraday rotation in a magnetic field \cite{KharchenkoBibikEremenko1985,EremenkoKharchenko1987}, $d$-wave Hall effect and linear magnetoconductivity \cite{VonsovskiiTurov1986,Turov1990,VorobevZyuzin2024}, and the relevant for spintronics spin-splitter effect \cite{Naka2019} and spin anomalous Hall effect \cite{Zyuzin2025a}.
+Transport and optical properties \cite{Solovyev1997} of weak ferromagnets have been studied and reviewed in Ref.~\onlinecite{VonsovskiiTurov1986,Turov1990}.